 The sampling unit is made up of two stripping coils in series such that HONO and some interferences are taken up in the first coil, followed by only interferences in the second.
-The interferences should are assumed to be taken up to the same small

-- extent in both channels so that the HONO amount fraction can be calculated by subtracting the signal in channel 2 signal from from that in channel 1 (Heland et al., 2001).
-The instrument has been studied for the effect of various possible interfering species, including NO, NO2, O3, peroxyacetyl nitrate (PAN), HNO3 and even more complex mixtures of volatile organic compounds (VOCs) and NO_x in diesel engine exhaust fumes (Heland et al., 2001; Kleffmann et al., 2002).
+The interferences are assumed to be taken up to the same small extent in both channels so that the HONO amount fraction can be calculated by subtracting the signal in channel 2 from that in channel 1 (Heland et al., 2001).
+The instrument has been studied for the effect of various possible interfering species, including NO, NO2, O3, peroxyacetyl nitrate (PAN), HNO3, and even more complex mixtures of volatile organic compounds (VOCs) and NO_x in diesel engine exhaust fumes (Heland et al., 2001; Kleffmann et al., 2002).
 The instrument gave good agreement with the differential optical absorption spectroscopy (DOAS) technique under complex urban and smog chamber conditions (Kleffmann et al., 2006).
-However, comparison of the instrument under pristine polar conditions is still - an open issue.
-In the present study, the average interference was 40 % of the channel 1 signal, highlighting the importance of using a two-channel instrument, in excellent agreement with other studies of LOPAP instruments under polar conditions and at high mountain sites (Kleffmann and Wiesen, 2008; Villena et al., 2011). - During the campaign the LOPAP was calibrated every 5 days using nitrite solutions of known concentration (2 × 10-3 and 8 × 10-4 mg L-1).
-To maximise the instrument sensitivity, the gas-to-liquid flow rate ratio was optimised: the gas flow rate was set to 2 L min-1 (298 K, 1 atm) with the internal mass flow controller and checked frequently using a flow meter (DryCal DC-Lite), and the liquid flow rate through the stripping coil for each channel was regularly measured volumetrically and was between 0.15 and 0.18 mL min-1 during the measurement period.
-Baseline measurements were made every 6 hours using a flow of pure nitrogen (99.998 %, BOC) at the instrument inlet.
-The detection limit (3 σ{blank}) was 0.26 pmol mol-1 for the measurement period.
-The average response time (90% of final signal change) was (8 ± 1.5) min.
+However, comparison of the instrument under pristine polar conditions is still an open issue.
+In the present study, the average interference was 40% of the channel 1 signal, highlighting the importance of using a two-channel instrument, in excellent agreement with other studies of LOPAP instruments under polar conditions and at high mountain sites (Kleffmann and Wiesen, 2008; Villena et al., 2011).

+During the campaign, the LOPAP was calibrated every 5 d using nitrite solutions of known concentration $(2\times 10^{-3}$ and $8\times 10^{-4}\,\text{mg}\,\text{L}^{-1}).$ To maximise the instrument sensitivity, the gas-to-liquid flow rate ratio was optimised: the gas flow rate was set to $2\,\text{L}\,\text{min}^{-1}$ (298 K, 1 atm) with the internal mass flow controller and checked frequently using a flow meter (DryCal DC-Lite), and the liquid flow rate through the stripping coil for each channel was regularly measured volumetrically and was between 0.15 and 0.18 mL min^{-1} during the measurement period.
+Baseline measurements were made every 6 h using a flow of pure nitrogen (99.998 %; BOC) at the instrument inlet.
+The detection limit $(3\sigma{\text{blank}})$ was 0.26 pmol mol $^{-1}$ for the measurement period.
+The average response time (90 % of final signal change) was (8 ± 1.5) min.

 The LOPAP sampling unit required adaptation for use in cold polar environments.
-The sampling unit box and the reagent lines between this and the main instrument have been coated in Armaflex insulation; no HONO emission from such insulation materials has been detected (Kerbrat et al., 2012).
+The sampling unit box and the reagent lines between this and the main instrument have been coated in Armaflex insulation: no HONO emission from such insulation materials has been detected (Kerbrat et al., 2012).
 The stripping coil and tubing to the sampling unit are temperature-controlled by a flow from a water bath (Thermo Haake K10 with DC10 circulator).
-The temperature of the sampling unit was kept at +18 °C.
+The temperature of the sampling unit was kept at $+18\,^{\circ}\text{C}$.